 5. Non-Stick Properties

 The cooking surface of a seasoned carbon steel pan is more stick-resistant than a bare stainless-steel pan.

 Well-seasoned carbon-steel pan has solid non-stick properties.
 The non-stick quality will improve with use.

 Stainless steel doesn’t make a good non-stick cooking surface itself.
 However, there are lines with added non-stick coating.
 Once the non-stick coating becomes damaged or worn off, the pan still can be used as a regular stainless-steel frying pan.
 This is possible because the stainless steel base is not highly reactive.

 Both metals have pure heat conductivity, but carbon steel is a better heat conductor than stainless steel.

 Heat conductivity is an important feature to consider when purchasing your cookware because you don’t want to wait long to heat up your food.
-The thermal conductivity of carbon steel is around 45 watts per kelvin per meter, while the thermal conductivity of stainless steel is at about 15 watts per kelvin per meter.
+The thermal conductivity of carbon steel is around 45 watts per kelvin per meter, while the thermal conductivity of stainless steel is about 15 watts per kelvin per meter.
 Once heated carbon steel retains heat better than stainless steel pans.

 Since stainless steel is a very pure heat conductor on its own, manufacturers bond another metal, like aluminum or copper between layers of stainless steel.
 This multi-ply cookware offers superior heat conduction and more even cooking.